Tommy Higginson: Brentford

 Along with fellow Scot John Docherty, Higginson reunited with manager Malky McDonald at English Third Division club Brentford in June 1959, as cover for forward Jim Towers.
 He began his time with the club in the reserve team.
 An inside forward, Higginson made his debut in a league match versus Tranmere Rovers on 27 February 1960.
 For the following game versus Bournemouth, Higginson replaced club legend Jim Towers in the line-up and the Griffin Park support responded by booing manager Malky McDonald's decision.
 Despite this beginning, Higginson soon won over the Bees supporters with his performances.
 Moving back to a left half position, Higginson earned a reputation as a hard man after rugby tackling a Hartlepools United player during a 4–0 victory in October 1962, escaping with only a booking.

 Higginson was an ever-present in Brentford's 1962–63 Fourth Division title-winning season.
 In October 1964, Higginson suffered the ignominy of being the first Brentford player to be sent off since the resumption of football after the Second World War, when he, along with opposition player Eric Brodie, was sent off during a league match versus Shrewsbury Town.
 The News of the World Football Annual stated that Higginson once passed back to his own goalkeeper from a corner kick.
 In 1967 and with Brentford in a dire financial situation and the subject of a takeover bid by rivals Queens Park Rangers, Higginson volunteered to take part in a Brentford to Brighton walk, to raise funds for the club.
 While many volunteers gave up, Higginson walked the whole way.
 Higginson remained with Brentford until the end of the 1969–70 season and was awarded a testimonial versus Queens Park Rangers in April 1969, earning £1,853 from a 6,620 crowd.
 He made 433 appearances for the Bees and is fifth on the club's record appearances list.
 He was posthumously inducted into the Brentford Hall of Fame in December 2016.

 Hillingdon Borough

 Higginson ended his career with Southern League Premier Division club Hillingdon Borough and reached the final of the FA Trophy with the club in 1971.

 Sunday League career

-Higginson played on in Sunday league football during the 1970s, appearing for Thornbury, Syon Villa and Sutton Athletic.
+Higginson played on in Sunday league football during the 1970s, appearing for Thornbury, Syon Villa, Northumberland and Sutton Athletic.
 He retired from all football in 1990, at age 53.